Álex Abrines: Oklahoma City Thunder (2016–2019)

-On 23 July 2016, Abrines signed with the Oklahoma City Thunder.
+On 23 July 2016, Abrines signed a three-year, $18 million contract with the Oklahoma City Thunder.
 He made his debut for the Thunder in their season opener on 26 October, scoring three points off the bench in a 103–97 victory over the Philadelphia 76ers.
 On 21 December, he hit five three-pointers and finished with a career-best 18 points in a 121–110 victory over the New Orleans Pelicans.
 On 24 February 2017, in his first career start, Abrines set a new career high with 19 points in a 110–93 win over the Los Angeles Lakers.

 On 9 December 2017, Abrines, starting in place of the injured Paul George, scored a career-high 20 points in a narrow 102–101 overtime victory over the Memphis Grizzlies.

 On 1 November 2018, Abrines had 25 points on five three-pointers in a 111–107 victory over the Charlotte Hornets.
 Later that month on 30 November, he scored 21 points off a career-high seven three-pointers in a 124–109 victory over the Atlanta Hawks.

 On 9 February 2019, Abrines was waived by the Thunder.
 After sitting out a number of games, he and the team mutually decided to part ways, citing personal reasons.